National Justice Project: Aboriginal Health Matters

-The AHM focuses on achieving real outcomes for Aboriginal Australians by working with Aboriginal doctors, Aboriginal legal and Health services and Jumbunna Indigenous House of Learning Research Unit, wh to build close associations with Aboriginal communities and generate research to steer strategic case selection.
-The AHM Project builds on existing research and relationships with Aboriginal and Community Legal Centres to support the legal work of the Project.

 Pacific Justice Project

-There is a desperate lack of access to justice in South East Asia and the Pacific.

-In order to address this problem the National Justice Project has galvanised Australian social justice lawyers to provide legal administrative and other support to Lawyers in Papua New Guinea, Irian Jaya, Nauru, East Timor and the Pacific Islands.
+The National Justice Project has galvanised Australian social justice lawyers to provide legal administrative and other support to Lawyers in Papua New Guinea, Irian Jaya, Nauru, East Timor and the Pacific Islands.

 The Aboriginal Innocence Project

 The Aboriginal Innocence Project is the first Innocence Project in Australia specifically dedicated to the wrongful conviction and incarceration of Aboriginal Australians.
 The AIP will be a vital part of the Australian social justice landscape.

 In each case, the AIP aims to: